Chat with us on WhatsApp!

 The choice between a rugged tablet and a consumer tablet ultimately comes down to one question: what do you need to connect to?

-If your deployment involves vehicle integration, industrial sensors, CAN Bus diagnostics, or mission-critical fleet operations, a consumer tablet is not a cost-saving choice — it's a project risk.
+If your deployment involves vehicle integration, industrial sensors, CAN Bus diagnostics (available on MDT865), or mission-critical fleet operations, a consumer tablet is not a cost-saving choice — it's a project risk.
 The interfaces simply aren't there.
-The power management doesn't exist.
-The mounting isn't designed for it.

 For system integrators and OEM solution providers, rugged tablets offer an additional dimension: customization at the manufacturing level.
 White-label branding, custom I/O configuration, pre-loaded software, and MDM pre-configuration — capabilities that turn a hardware purchase into a product platform.